highcharts/highcharts/docs/chart-concepts/series.md

 ### Cursor

-Allows the cursor to change appearence to indicate that points and series are clickable.
+Allows the cursor to change appearance to indicate that points and series are clickable.

 ### Data labels